CubeFactory2/cubefactory/recycler/README.md

 + the [powertrain](#Power) module can be attached to either the shredder or the extruder with the purpose of saving weight and costs

-+ Special requirements for the recycler to be used in the _Cubefactory 2_:
++ Special requirements for the recycler to be used in the cubefactory 2:
 	+ to be compact (small package)
 	+ to be lightweight
 	+ low power consuption